arnuschky/dell-bmc-firmware/README.md

 dell-bmc-firmware
 =================

-Tools for extracting and modifying the firmware of the BMC of Dell PowerEdge servers.
-Please note that these tools only apply to a given generation of Dell PowerEdge servers, more specifically, they should work on generation 8 and 9 servers.
+Tools for extracting and modifying the firmware of the baseboard management controller (BMC) in Dell PowerEdge servers.
+Please note that these tools only apply to certain generations of Dell PowerEdge servers which use a BMC -- more specifically, they should work on most Generation 8, 9, and 10 servers.
+Later generations use a "lifecycle controller" instead, which is not supported by these tools.

 See: http://en.wikipedia.org/wiki/List_of_Dell_PowerEdge_Servers